 — James H. Olthuis, University of Toronto Quarterly

 “What distinguishes Whose Historical Jesus? is not only its reliable and nuanced map of the avalanche area, but the remarkable level of theoretical sophistication of its analysis — not only describing the various differences that exist, but trying to give an account of those differences that show what is at stake for humanistic scholarship.
 It is also a mark of distinction that the essays are edited so that they engage in a genuine internal conversation rather than talking past each other, a feature that is partly due to labour of the editors, Arnal and Desjardins, and partly to the collegial atmosphere cultivated in the Canadian Society of Biblical Studies in its 1993 and 1994 meetings, where most of these papers were first presented....Arnal’s retrospective (‘Contemporary markings on the body of Christ’) is practically worth the cost of the book itself....Throughout there is an effort to engage the best of Jesus scholarship with care and generosity and without the rancour that sometimes infects this field.”

 By the same editor

-Text and Artifact in the Religions of Mediterranean Antiquity: Essays in Honour of Peter Richardson, Stephen G. Wilson, editor, and Michel Desjardins, editor
+Text and Artifact in the Religions of Mediterranean Antiquity: Essays in Honour of Peter Richardson, Stephen G. Wilson and Michel Desjardins, editors